wencruz/ModuleManager/Module-Manager-Handbook.md

             @name = XenonGas // Changes the PROPELLANT node name from LiquidFuel to XenonGas.
             @ratio = 1.0 // Changes the ratio value.
         }
+    @atmosphereCurve // Edit SomePart's node atmosphereCurve.
+Note that this node doesn't have a name.
+    {
+        @key,0 = 0 390 // Edits the FIRST variable "key" from atmosphereCurve
+        @key,1 = 1 320 // Edits the SECOND variable "key" from atmosphereCurve
+    }
     !PROPELLANT[Oxidizer] {} // Removes the node PROPELLANT named "Oxidizer" from the PART.
     }